adamdturner/startup/README.md

 Extra - I also added an image file called icon.ico which is used as the small website icon that shows up on the browser tab and in your browser history etc.

 ## 4. JavaScript Deliverable (Due February 28th)

+Simon - I deployed the Simon-javascript application to my projects simon subdomain here: [Simon](https://simon.adam260startup.click/)

+Startup - Here is a link to my startup application: [Startup](https://startup.adam260startup.click/)

+JavaScript that takes user input and adds it to the mocked database data.

+JavaScript that reads the login input and displays the user name.

+JavaScript that mocks your database data and injects it into the DOM.

+localstorage API to keep data between pages and browser sessions.

+JavaScript that mocks out the realtime data you expect to get from the server using WebSocket and inject it into the DOM.

+name is displayed in the application and that there is a link to your GitHub repository

 ## 5. Web service